rusefi/rusefi_documentation/Hardware/Hardware.md

 A: History shows that fully assembled boards are the safest way to start.
 History shows that 80% of the kits are never assembled.
 As of March 2020 we have many microRusEfi [in stock](https://rusefi.com/shop/) and very remaining [old stock assembled Frankenso](https://www.tindie.com/stores/russian/).
-New fabrication of assembled Frankenso is currently not planned.
+New fabrication of the assembled Frankenso board is currently not planned.

 Q: What else matters?